-Non-U.S. manufacturers seeking approval of an identification device must have a representative who is authorized to access a federal database and can serve as a device manager in accordance with Distribution of Official Identification Devices in Section B: Administration of Official Identification Methods and Devices for Animals and the AIN Management System User Guide.
+Non-U.S. manufacturers seeking approval of an identification device must have a representative within the United States who can serve as a device manager in accordance with Distribution of Official Identification Devices in Section B: Administration of Official Identification Methods and Devices for Animals and the AIN Management System User Guide.